vldk/mocal10n/README.md

 npm install
 ```

+Also, check if follow dependencies are insalled:

+ * node.js  >= v0.10
+ * in case of trouble with installing sqlite3 on windows [read this](https://github.com/mapbox/node-sqlite3/wiki/Building-on-Windows)

 Also need perform next steps:

  1. Copy config/index.js.example to config/index.js and set up needed params (Note: index.js in svn:ignores)